 Currently, Mike and his team are 10 weeks into MetLife’s Digital Accelerator, with demo day now just less than a month away.

-Hi Mike, could you tell us a little about yourself and what FIX does?
+Hi Mike, could you tell us a little about yourself and what Fitness Interactive eXperience (FIX) does?

 My background is in games/game design, specifically socially engineered games.
 FIX changes the way people prioritise their own health.
 We have solved the indifference problem; companies that hire us to run health challenges for their employees are averaging a 92.4% completion with their programs.

 Where did the idea for the startup come from and what makes it unique?

 It came from our team’s own passion for being active and a love of games.
 Our flagship product is a game called The Outbreak.
 It’s a simulated, 6-week zombie outbreak.
 You install the app on your phone, team up with colleagues, and then get moving.
 Your real-world movement and exercise determine your chances of survival.

 How have your clients’ employees benefited from the gamification of exercise?
 Could you share any statistics or interesting case studies?

 Happy to!
 We’re averaging a completion rate of 92.4% this year, which is unheard of in our industry – well, in any physical health/activity industry for that matter.
 We had one client do an ROI study on their use of our program and they discovered they got a 7:1 return on their investment.
 We put their findings online.

 You were recently chosen as one of ten startups to take part in MetLife’s Digital Accelerator.
 How important do you think this will be for FIX’s development, and which aspects of your business are you particularly excited to explore during the program?